 Let’s discuss the step-by-step process in each case:

-Setting Up IPTV on TV Set without IPTV Capabilities
+Setting Up IPTV on TV Set Without IPTV Capabilities

 Follow the steps below: